Skip to main content

 Read more

 Richard M. Simon grew up diving and crewing on New England dive boats.
-Rick is a Boston Sea Rover & Frank Scalli Intern (2005) and a TDI dive instructor holding both recreational and technical ratings.
-Rick is also the president of Manta Industries- a dive equipment manufacturing company; and is the vice president of Shoreline Diving Services, INC.- a commercial diving company specializing in inspection, salvage and construction.
-Rick is an avid diver; especially enjoying cave and wreck diving mostly on the East Coast but really anywhere around the world.
-When he is not diving he enjoys spending time on his with- with his wife Erin and their many farm animals.
+Rick is a Boston Sea Rover & 2005 Frank Scalli Intern and a TDI dive instructor with recreational and technical ratings.
+He is the president of Manta Industries, a dive equipment manufacturing company and is also the vice president of Shoreline Diving Services, INC., a commercial diving company specializing in inspection, salvage and construction.
+Rick is an avid diver, especially enjoying cave and wreck diving mostly on the East Coast but anywhere around the world.
+When he is not diving, he enjoys spending time with his wife Erin and their many farm animals.

 Read more